ntoll/drogulus/drogulus/README.rst

 ============

 * dht - The distributed hash table module.
-* drogulisp - The simple Lisp like language used for computation.
+* logos - The simple Lisp like language used for computation.
 * net - The low level network functionality.
 * constants.py - defines constants used by the Kademlia DHT network.
 * crypto.py - contains functions used for cryptographically validating / signing messages.